andrewbolster/andrewbolster.github.io/_posts/2007-12-16-introduction.markdown

 Also I'll be documenting some of my work at Queens University Belfast, where I study Electronics & Software Engineering, aswell as posting some things i think are interesting.

 Of Course, this is all dependant on my updating this blog........

-Please at least pretend to click my ads.
-I know they're a joke, but still, it dont cost ya anything!